The Walled Garden

 Raasay Walled Garden

-The opportunity to have access to fresh, locally grown, seasonal fruit, salad and vegetables has been welcomed by the community and is now sold from the “Veg Shack” outside the garden gates and our customer numbers have increased dramatically since the project began.
+The opportunity to access fresh, locally grown, seasonal fruit, salad and vegetables has been welcomed by the community and is now sold from the ‘Veg Shack’ outside the garden gates and our customer numbers have increased dramatically since the project began.

-The importance of this project was highlighted during lockdown in 2020 as our produce reduced the need for people to travel off the island to have access to local produce and we introduced a donation scheme so that no one was excluded due to their financial situation.
+The importance of this project was highlighted during lockdown in 2020 as the Veg Shack reduced the need for people to travel off the island to get local produce and we introduced a donation scheme so that no one was excluded due to their financial situation.

 Our volunteer numbers also increased during the pandemic as we were able to offer safe opportunities for people to volunteer both to help the community and to look after their own welfare.

-Our aim is to create a multi-purpose building within the footprint of the original central greenhouse that allows us to expand what the garden has to offer.
+Our aim is to create a multi-purpose building within the footprint of the original central greenhouse that will allow us to expand what the garden has to offer.

-We purchased 3 picnic benches made from Raasay grown larch by the Raasay Sawmill and planted over 8000 spring flowering bulbs along the path.
+We purchased three picnic benches made by the Raasay Sawmill using Raasay-grown larch and planted over 8,000 spring flowering bulbs along the path.

-Covid delayed the delivery of the dedications until February 2021, when the hand turned elm apples that open up to reveal the dedication engraved inside were finally unveiled to the tree sponsors.
+COVID-19 delayed the delivery of the dedications until February 2021, when the hand-turned elm apples that open up to reveal the dedication engraved inside were finally unveiled to the tree sponsors.

-The year-long Raasay Roots Shoots and Fruits project allowed us to employ a full-time gardener and a part time community engagement officer.
-We purchased 3 polytunnels, seeds, plants and trees, equipment and materials.
-Despite a few hiccups we successfully grew around 300kg of produce which we sold to local businesses and through the community shop.
+The year-long Raasay Roots Shoots and Fruits project allowed us to employ a full-time gardener and a part-time community engagement officer.
+We purchased three polytunnels, seeds, plants and trees, equipment and materials.
+Despite a few hiccups, we successfully grew around 300kg of produce which we sold to local businesses and through the community shop.

 We held many successful and well attended events and workshops celebrating the garden and local food, advising on how to reduce our carbon footprint and learning new skills related to the project.
 The project enabled us to lay the foundations of a productive garden, with one quadrant producing salad, vegetables and fruit.

-The House, garden and estate changed hands many times over the years and was run as a hotel in the 1940’s – 1950’s.
-In 1979 the Highlands and Islands Development Board bought the estate and Raasay House was leased out and ran as an outdoor centre.
-The garden was leased separately and eventually become overgrown and the greenhouses derelict.
+The house, garden and estate changed hands many times over the years and was run as a hotel in the 1940s and 1950s.
+In 1979, the Highlands and Islands Development Board bought the estate and Raasay House was leased out and run as an outdoor centre.
+The garden was leased separately and eventually became overgrown and the greenhouses derelict.